codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-environments.md

 %}

 **What is an Environment in Codefresh GitOps?**
-An Environment is a logical entity in Codefresh that consolidates deployment information for all linked Argo CD applications.
-This means you can easily track what's deployed where at any given moment.
+An Environment is an entity in Codefresh defined by one or more K8s clusters and namespaces.
+It consolidates information for all Argo CD applications deployed to those clusters and namespaces, allowing you to easily track what's deployed where at any given moment.

-**What can you see in an Environment?**
+**What can you view in a GitOps Environment?**
-1. Argo CD applications: Environments are populated by the Argo CD applications in the clusters and namespaces mapped to it.
+1. Argo CD applications: Environments are populated by the Argo CD applications in the clusters and namespaces mapped to them.
-1. Deployment lifecycle phase: The environment dashboard displays the current phase of each application's deployment.
+1. Deployment lifecycle phase: The current phase of each application's deployment.
-1. Commit information: The most recent change to the application and the user who made the commit.
+1. Commit information: Trace the commit/pull request (PR) history, such as the developer who initiated the promotion to each Environment.

-**Benefits of Environments**
+**Benefits of GitOps Environments**

-* Account-level visibility: Environments are created and managed for an account.
-You get visibility into all Argo CD applications in all GitOps Runtimes in the account.
+* Account-level visibility:  GitOps Environments in Codefresh are managed at the account level, providing a holistic view of all Argo CD applications across GitOps Runtimes in clusters mapped to tthe Environments.
-* Traceability: Trace an application across
-TBD
+* Application traceability: Gain insights into application promotions across diverse environments, including commit and PR histories, and developers responsible for each change.
+* Micro-service visibility: Get a clear understanding of what is running in an Environment, including dependencies and services/components to enhance your control and management capabilities.

+TBD: diagram displaying applications and then organized into envs

+Create environments by defining key settings (see [Create GitOps Environments](#create-gitops-environments)), and see how Codefresh pulls in all the information into an intuitive dashboard (see [GitOps Environments dashboard](#gitops-environments-dashboard)).
+Learn how to [work with GitOps Environments](/#working-with-gitops-environments) and [work with Argo CD applications](#working-with-applications-in-gitops-environments) within Environments.

+Remember you can further refine application views in Environments through products.
+Read more in [GitOps Products]({{site.baseurl}}docs/dashboards/gitops-products/).

-## GitOps Environment dashboard
+## GitOps Environments dashboard
 Here's an example of the GitOps Environments dashboard.

 {% include